 Figure 1: Fuel model geometry

-Thes mesh was generated according to the dimensions in Figure 1, and materials were assigned from Table 2.
+The mesh was generated according to the dimensions in Figure 1, and materials were assigned from Table 2.
 The gap was treated as a separate material, instead of the built-in gap treatment for simplicity’s sake.
 For future projects, this may change.
 The temperature was initialized as a first order LaGrange.
 Both the thermal conductivity functions were linearized to a piecewise function, with conductivity values between 600k and 1800 K. This operation was performed in MATLAB.
 Some instability in the transient model initialization is likely due to initial conditions being slightly out of that range (550 K at the cladding boundary), but the effect is likely negligeable.
 The linear heat rate was not linearized, as this capability is built into MOOSE.
 A Dirichlet boundary condition was established at the cladding surface, and while a Neumann boundary condition is not necessary in the built in MOOSE RZ coordinate system, one was still initialized for my completeness.

 For the steady state models, only a heat conduction and heat source kernel were necessary.
 For the transient models, a heat conduction time derivative kernel is required.
 This necessitates the changing of the fuel and gap material types to include additional quantities that are not required without the time derivative kernel.
 Initial conditions were selected for the cladding and fuel average temperatures.
 A more precise way of including initial conditions would be to assign boundary conditions as well, but the simulations appeared to perform well enough.
 For the steady state models, the preconditioned Jacobian Free Newton Krylov (PJFNK) solver was selected.
 For the transient models, this was also selected with the time integrator method selected as the Implicit Euler for numerical stability.
 Three post-processors are included: a maximum temperature (assumed to correspond to centerline temperature), a global minimum temperature (assumed to correspond to cladding temperature) and the temperature at the left boundary, or the centerline temperature.